dmitry-zaitsev/LayoutVerifier/README.md

 - Library which makes sure that your Views are where they are supposed to be on the screen.
 - No need for an emulator.
 - No need for a build plugin or complex initial setup.
 Single library is all it takes.
-- As little as 3 lines to get started.
+- As little as 3 lines to write a test.
 - Similar to Screenshot tests.
 Minus screenshots.

 ## Usage